CLICK HERE FOR DETAILS ON OUR GOLDEN ANNIVERSARY CELEBRATION

 • Christmas in July, in partnership with Tanner Gardens and the Prince Hall Masons, was a mental health program designed to lift the spirits of residents that the chapter implemented for nearly 20 years.

 • Tempe Alumnae was featured in the DREF (Delta Research and Educational Foundation) 2018-2019 Annual Report for the student town halls hosted with the support of a DREF Community Empowerment Grant.
+That town hall resulted in state legislation that prohibited the police from detaining children without notifying their legal guardian.
+The chapter is very proud of their advocacy work with then State Representative Jennifer Jermaine to pass HB 2309.

 • In 2019, Tempe Alumnae was recognized by the Sorority's Farwest Region as the Medium Chapter of the Year and by the East Valley NAACP with the bestowing of the Roy Wilkins Humanitarian Award.